 Jeanne Torrence Finley is a writer and clergy member of the Virginia Conference of the United Methodist Church.
 Professionally she has been a college English teacher (Averett University and Forsyth Tech Community College), a campus minister (James Madison University), and pastor of rural churches in southwest Virginia.
-For the last 11 years she has been one of a team of writers for FaithLink, a UMC curriculum on faith and current affairs.
+From 2007 to 2020 she wrote for FaithLink, a UMC curriculum on faith and current affairs.
 She is a frequent contributor to Ministry Matters and Englewood Review of Books and the author of three curriculum books from Abingdon Press, including Three Simple Rules for Christian Living (an expansion of Reuben Job’s Three Simple Rules).

 She is the author of three books from Abingdon Press for study groups.
 One of them, Three Simple Rules for Christian Living (an expansion of Reuben Job’s Three Simple Rules), has sold over 44,000 copies.
 Currently she is working on a book with Noel Paul Stookey (the “Paul” of Peter, Paul, and Mary) about his music, social activism, and spiritual journey.

 Jeanne is a graduate of Pfeiffer University (B.A. in English), University of Tennessee (M.A. in English), Candler School of Theology at Emory University (M.T.S.), and Vanderbilt Divinity School (M.Div.).

-She is married to Bill Finley, and they live in southwest Virginia and spend time with their granddaughter in the Maryland suburbs of Washington, D.C.
-She likes walking in the Blue Ridge mountains, listening to folk music and jazz, sketching with watercolor pencils, and playing piano.
-A native Tar Heel, she developed a taste for oyster stew, livermush, and North Carolina style barbecue at an early age.
+She and her husband Bill live in southwest Virginia where they enjoy walking in the Blue Ridge mountains and listening to music (folk, jazz, classical, big band).
+A native Tar Heel, she developed a taste for oyster stew and North Carolina barbecue at an early age.

 About the Title